isl-org/Open3D/docs/tutorial/visualization/open3d_visualizer_advanced.rst

     >>> for m in helmet.meshes:
     ...     vis.draw(m.mesh)

-As you close each visualizer window, a new one will appear with a different mesh:
+A series of Open3D visualizer windows should appear.
+As you close each of them, a new one will appear with a different mesh:

 1) A hose:

 .. image:: https://user-images.githubusercontent.com/93158890/149238208-961a0a8d-ebb2-4621-aff1-8bfcdeced734.jpg
     :width: 600px

-2) All wooden parts:
+2) All wooden and rubber parts:

 .. image:: https://user-images.githubusercontent.com/93158890/149238298-98a894cd-72a2-4c76-8e30-da89e26f2fa4.jpg
     :width: 600px